stadiamaps/mkjsfiddle/README.md

 # MkDocs JSFiddle Plugin

-A plugin for [MkDocs](https://www.mkdocs.org/) that lets you augment your code fences with an "edit in JSFiddle" button.
+A plugin for [MkDocs](https://www.mkdocs.org/) that lets you augment your code fences with an "Try it in JSFiddle" button.

 ## Installation